 The nutrition expert, Fadi Abbas, recommends that people follow the following tips, which he believes will ensure easier fasting, less dehydration in the body, and greater health benefit:

-Abbas told the BBC: “The Suhoor should focus on foods that contain about 70% water, and eat the meal in three stages, five minutes apart, and start with a plate of salad (especially cucumber, lettuce and celery) and only one type of food.
-Provided that it does not contain a large percentage of salt, as is the case with materials such as cheese and nuts, which despite their rich benefits, will cause the body to need more water after a few hours.
+Abbas told the BBC: “The Suhoor should focus on foods that contain regarding 70% water, and eat the meal in three stages, five minutes apart, and start with a plate of salad (especially cucumber, lettuce and celery) and only one type of food.
+Provided that it does not contain a large percentage of salt, as is the case with materials such as cheese and nuts, which despite their rich benefits, will cause the body to need more water following a few hours.

 He adds: “The sugars come in the second stage, and it is preferable to eat two pieces of fruit that are also rich in water (such as strawberries, watermelon and oranges) or a glass of fresh juice, and then finish the meal by drinking water.”